What is Website Security?

 August 11, 2022 | By Admin

-Website security refers to any application or action taken to prevent exploitation of websites in any manner or to make sure that website data is not exposed to cybercriminals.
+Website security refers to any application or action taken to prevent the exploitation of websites in any manner or to make sure that website data is not exposed to cybercriminals.
 An efficient website security tool will be able to scan your websites for possible security-related issues such as redirect hacks, pharmaceutical hacks, Trojan viruses, etc.

 Any website is prone to security risks.
 This is the same even in the case of networks to which web servers are connected.
 Website security protects your website from a wide range of attacks that include:

-Vulnerability exploits: Cybercriminals can access a website and data stored on it by exploiting weak areas on a website.
+Vulnerability exploits: Cybercriminals can access a website and the data stored on it by exploiting weak areas on a website.